freealg.distributions.FreeLevy#

 Methods

-density([x, eta, max_iter, tol, ac_only, ...])Density of distribution.
+density([x, eta, max_iter, tol, ...])Density of distribution.

-roots(z)Roots of polynomial implicitly representing Stieltjes transform
+roots(z[, chunk_size, eps])Roots of polynomial implicitly representing Stieltjes transform

-stieltjes(z[, max_iter, tol])Stieltjes transform
+stieltjes(z[, max_iter, tol])Stieltjes transform of distribution.

-support([eta, n_probe, thr, x_max, x_pad])Support intervals of distribution
+support([eta, n_probe, thr, x_max])Support intervals of distribution

 sample(size[, x_min, x_max, method, seed, ...])Sample from distribution.